CallumC28/Password-Strength-Tester/README.md

 # 🔐 Password Strength Checker

 An GUI tool that analyses password strength and provides real-time feedback.
 It uses entropy, complexity metrics, and custom rules to evaluate the security of a password.
-Now with a **scrollable output area** and dynamic layout that adjusts to longer suggestions — no more text cutoff!

 ---

-## 📌 Features
+## Features

 - ✅ **Strength Score (1–10):** Based on entropy and guessability
 - 🧠 **Entropy Bits Calculation:** Reflects how hard a password is to brute-force